Upgrades

 - Waits for active queries on the database servers to complete (with a runtime more than

-- Stop PostgreSQL on the Leader and Replicas
+- Stop PostgreSQL on the leader and replicas

 - Check if old PostgreSQL is stopped